 confident and able to sell designs and products

 business aware, if self-employed.

-If you enter a trainee post without first taking a relevant qualification, you would train on the job and attend college part time for a relevant qualification such as a Scottish Vocational Qualification (SVQ) or an HNC.
+If you enter a trainee post without first taking a relevant qualification, you would train on the job and attend college part time for a relevant qualification such as an SVQ or an HNC.

 You would continue to develop your skills and experience through on the job training and attendance at courses and conferences.

 If you work in manufacturing, you would probably start as a design assistant, and move on to become a designer or senior designer.

 There are fewer opportunities for promotion if you work in a small craft workshop.